TEALSK12/2nd-semester-introduction-to-computer-science/to_delete/lesson_301_built_in_functions.md

 ##Learning Objectives
 Students will be able to...
 * Define and identify: function, type, floating point, integer
-* Describe different representations of data in python
+* Describe different representations of data in Python
 * Convert from one data type to another data type

-##Materials/Preperation
+##Materials/Preparation
 * [Do Now Handout]
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students